WrichmondChua/Everyday-APK-V1.4/README.md

 Okay so these source codes were used for developing our Visual Novel English Quiz Game for our IT Capstone Project.

 And of course, this project belongs to the members of Group 5:
-Wrichmond Well A. Chua
+Wrichmond Well A. Chua,
-VJ Allen M. Francisco
+VJ Allen M. Francisco,
-Michael David S. Valenzuela
+Michael David S. Valenzuela, and
 John Alfred P. Datangel